mayTermux/lampTermux/README.md

     250 <Directory "/data/data/com.termux/files/home/apache">
     251 ...
     252 ...
-    253 ...
     ```

     Make sure you create or already exists the directory.

-  - Custom file + extensions to be loaded
+  - Custom file & exstension that will be at loaded first

     ```bash
     279 ...